-Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION licence and the costs of digitising and disseminating the works and other subject-matter covered by the licence. costs of the licence and the costs of digitising and disseminating the works and other subject-matter covered by the licence. profit making purpose, including when copies are distributed by the cultural heritage institution, such as in the case of promotional material about an exhibition.
-At the same time, as the digitisation projects of the collections of cultural heritage institutions can entail significant investments by eultural heritage institutions, any licences granted under the mechanisms provided for in this Directive should not prevent themcultural heritage institutions from generating reasonable revenues in order to eoverfor the purposes of covering the costs of the licence and the costs of digitising and disseminating the works and other subject-matter covered by the licence. covered by such licence should not be for profit making purpose, including when copies are distributed by the cultural heritage institution, such as in the case of promotional material about an exhibition.
-At the same time, as the digitisation of the collections of cultural heritage_institutions can entail significant investments, any licences granted under the mechanisms provided for in this Directive should not prevent cultural heritage institutions from generating reasonable revenues for the exclusive purposes of covering the costs of the licence and the costs of digitising and disseminating the works and other subject-matter covered by the licence. [tentatively agreed at TM; to be confirmed]
+Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION reasonable effort to determine their commercial availability.
+54. (27) As mass digitisation projects can entail significant investments by cultural heritage institutions, any licences granted under the mechanisms provided for in this Directive should not prevent them from generating reasonable revenues in order to cover the costs of the licence and the costs of digitising and disseminating the works and other subject-matter covered by the licence.
+(27) As mass digitisation projects can entail significant investments by cultural heritage institutions, any licences granted under the mechanisms provided for in this Directive should not prevent them from generating reasonable revenues in order to cover covering the costs of the licence and the costs of digitising and disseminating the works and other subject-matter covered by the licence. contracting cultural heritage institutions and collective management organisations should remain free to agree on the territorial scope of the licence, the licence fee and the allowed uses.
+Uses covered by such licence should not be for profit making purpose, including when copies are distributed by the cultural heritage institution, such as in the case of promotional material about an exhibition.
+At the same time, as the digitisation projects of the collections of cultural heritage institutions can entail significant investments-by eultural heritage institutions, any licences granted under the mechanisms provided for in this heritage institutions and collective management organisations should remain free to agree on the territorial scope of the licence, including the possibility to cover all Member States , the licence fee and the allowed uses.
+Uses covered by such licence should not be for profit making purpose, including when copies are distributed by the cultural heritage institution, such as in the case of promotional material about an exhibition.
+At the same time, as the digitisation of the collections of cultural heritage_institutions can entail significant investments, any licences granted under the mechanisms provided for in this Directive should not prevent